sc6l6d3v/ratingbunny/docs/helcim-integration.md

 production.
 In `stub` mode the flow runs entirely in-process using the `helcim4s-testkit` stubbed client.

+## Library entry points

+The billing workflow relies on the [`HelcimClient` type that ships with the `helcim4s` core module](https://github.com/iscs/helcim4s/blob/main/modules/core/src/main/scala/com/iscs/helcim4s/core/HelcimClient.scala).
+It is imported from `com.iscs.helcim4s.core.HelcimClient` and provided by the library's client builder/testkit helpers at runtime, so no project-local implementation is required.

 ## Signup payload

 Paid signups must include a `billing` object that provides enough context to